GoogleChrome/lighthouse-ci/docs/getting-started.md

    A) has a command that runs a web server with production-like assets.
    B) is a static site.

-In the examples that follow, use of GitHub and Travis CI are assumed but the same concepts apply to other providers.
-Refer to your specific provider's documentation for how to accomplish each setup step.

 ## Collect Lighthouse Results

 The below travis config will automatically find your project's static assets, run Lighthouse 3 times on each HTML file, and upload the reports to _temporary public_ storage where they'll be accessible to anyone with the URL.